ardanlabs/gotraining/07-concurrency_channels/02-race_conditions/exercises/exercises.md

 [Mutex](../example4/example4.go)

 ### Exercise 1
 Review the provided program that will be used for future exercises.
-Program uses a function type and closure and creates goroutines to calculate Fibonacci numbers.
+Program uses a function type, closures and goroutines to calculate Fibonacci numbers.
 This program contains a Data Race.
 [Starter Program](exercise.go)

 ### Exercise 2